-If you choose the RDP Add client option, the installation program prompts you for the following information about one RDP client.
+Category Field Explanation If you choose the RDP Add client option, the installation program prompts you for the following information about or RDP client.
 You can add more clients by adding elements to the allowedClients attribute in the RDPMBean, RADIUSServerSocket component.
-See the "RDP MBean" section on page 7-5 for more information.

-RDP Client Client IP address Enter the IP address of the SSG.
-Enter the shared secret used for SSG to RDP communication.
+See the "RDP MBean" section on page 7-4 for more information.
+RDP Client DP Client IP address Enter the IP address of the SSG.
+Shared Secret Enter the shared secret used for SSG to RDP communication.
 This value must match the value configured on the SSG, using the following command: radius-server key SharedSecret